mamorett/TengraiRefiner/README.md

 <details closed>
 <summary>Contributing Guidelines</summary>

-1. **Fork the Repository**: Start by forking the project repository to your github account.
+1. **Fork the Repository**: Start by forking the project repository to your GitHub account.
 2. **Clone Locally**: Clone the forked repository to your local machine using a git client.
    ```sh
    git clone https://github.com/mamorett/TengraiRefiner